Gicooaidun/GEDI_biomass_estimation/ml/README.md

 ## Results
 We tried different variations of a Fully Convolutional Network (defined in the [`train.py`](./train.py) file).
 In this WandB project the runs are logged: [code-ml-better_logging](https://wandb.ai/dose/code-ml-better_logging?nw=nwuserdsenti).

+### Key Graphs

+The most relevant graphs to focus on are:
+- **total_train_loss**
+- **total_valid_loss**
+- **total_test_loss**

+These graphs display the average loss for an entire epoch, providing a more meaningful insight into the model's performance.
+The other graphs represent the loss per batch, which is less informative in this context.

+### Notable Observation: Double Descent

+An interesting phenomenon occurs in the "huge" model (among others), where a **double descent** is visible.
+After reaching an initial peak, the validation and test loss begin to decrease again.
+This suggests that further improvements might be achieved with an even larger model, trained for more epochs.

 ### Run Naming Conventions

 The naming format of each run shows changes in the model's setup and training configuration.
 Each part of the name corresponds to a hyperparameter: